mwin007iv/magento2-php-fpm-aws/README.md

 - mysql-client
 - aws php-7 elasticache client
 - deployment routine ( on docker container start )
+- multi varnish cache-aware ec2's.
+If there are 10 servers, 10 varnish cache hosts is cleared.

 This image is configured to run with the following amazon services: